Quiltt Logo

 Authorization: Bearer <API_KEY_SECRET>

-This scope is used to interact with an individual Profile's data.
+This scope is used to interact with an individual Profile.

 Link to this section#Session Token Auth

 The most secure and flexible way to use this scope is to issue a Session token for a Profile and pass it as a Bearer token in the Authorization header.
-This provides access to the Profile GraphQL API and can be used to pre-authenticate the Quiltt Connector for a specific end-user.
+This can be used to pre-authenticate the Quiltt Connector for a specific end-user and interact with their data in the Profile GraphQL API.

 Because Session tokens are ephemeral in nature, they can be used in both server-side and client-side code.